Welcome to Central!

 Expected Family Contribution (EFC):

 The Free Application for Federal Student Aid (FAFSA) data is used to calculate an "Expected Family Contribution" (EFC).
-This assessment of assets, prior year income, and personal information determines the amount the family is expected to have available to meet the student’s cost of attendance.
+This assessment of assets, prior year income, and personal information determines the amount the family is expected to contribute from its resources to meet the student’s cost of attendance.
 If you have experienced a significant reduction of income compared to the previous year, please document the change and contact our office.

-The financial “NEED” is the difference between CWU’s estimated COA and the Federal determination of the EFC.
+The financial “NEED” is the difference between CWU’s estimated "Cost of Attendance" (COA) and the Federal determination of the EFC.

 COA – EFC = Need

-Your award may include government sponsored grants, work study, and subsidized loan if you have “need.”
+Your award may include government sponsored grants, work study employment, and subsidized loan if you have “need.”
 Central attempts, with limited funds, to offer aid up to the COA.
-Unsubsidized student loan and parent loan may be offered to cover EFC and unmet need.
+Unsubsidized student loan and parent loan may be offered to cover EFC and unmet COA.

 - Census date is the day after the add/ drop change of schedule period.
-Be fully enrolled on census date.
+Make sure to be fully enrolled on census date.
 Grants are prorated to census date enrollment and cannot be adjusted for late registration.

 - Complete new borrower's loan entrance counseling at www.studentloans.gov